 The University of Virginia Health System Dietetic Internship Program is accredited by the Accreditation Council for Education and Nutrition in Dietetics (ACEND).
-The program is a 10-month clinically-focused internship with an emphasis in both pediatrics and nutrition support.
-The rotation experiences and class days provide interns with over 1200 hours of supervised practice and 250 didactic training hours.
+The program is a 9-month clinically-focused internship with an emphasis in both pediatrics and nutrition support.
+The rotation experiences and class days provide interns with over 1000 hours of supervised practice and 250 didactic training hours.
 The UVA Health System Dietetic Internship participates in the Spring DICAS and D&D Digital Matching process.
-Each year our program accepts 12 dietetic interns.
-The program begins in early September and concludes the last week in June.
+As of Fall 2023, the internship will also participate in the Fall DICAS and D&D Digital Matching Process.
+Each year our program accepts a total of 12 dietetic interns.
+Interns matched to the program in the spring will begin in early September and conclude in May.
+For interns matched in the fall, the program will begin in January and end in September.

 Graduating interns consistently rank the location of our internship as one of the top reasons for applying.
 The University of Virginia Health System is located in Charlottesville, Virginia.
 Charlottesville is situated within the rolling hills of the Piedmont Plateau and the Blue Ridge Mountains.The health system was recently ranked as the No.1 hospital in Virginia by U.S. News & World Report with several specialty areas ranking in the top 50 or as high performing.
 It is also recognized as one of the National Cancer Institute's designated cancer centers, American Nurses Credentialing Center Magnet Recognition hospital, and as a Baby-Friendly hospital.